-PhD PhD Doctoral degree by the call deadline, awarded no longer than 7 years prior to the call deadline (excluding any career breaks, such as parental leave or national service).
+PhD PhD Doctoral degree must be awarded by the call deadline.
+The applicant must not have more than 7 years of academic experience after receiving their PhD.
 MSCA Mobility Rule Applicants must not have resided or carried out their main activity (work, studies, etc.) in Finland for more than 12 months in the 36 months immediately before the call deadline.
-Research aims to improve brain health.
-The research topic aligns with one of the research areas of the programme.
-The research topic aughs with one of the research areas of the programme.
+Research aims to improve brain health and related issues. · The research topic aligns with at least one of the research areas of the programme.
 Compliance with UEF policies and with local law.
 Full-time dedication (1,612 hours/year) to research and training activities, unless duly justified.
 Commitment to a mandatory intersectoral secondment, if accepted to the programme.
-Commitment to move to work in Kuopio, Finland, if accepted to the programme.
-Adherence to the principles of Open Science, provision of immediate Open Access to all peer-reviewed scientific publications of research and ensuring all research data is managed responsibly, in line with FAIR principles Doci uments Submitted online application Curriculum Vitae (max.
-6 pages, including a list of 10 most important publications and information on the length of research experience) Summary of the Research Proposal (1 page) Research Proposal (max.
-8 pages with sections of Excellence, Impact and Implementation) Copy of Doctoral Certificate At least one support letter from a supervisor indicating technical fit of the proposal with the hosting research group.
-I WILL THE TUSTIO RESEARCH ORATH
+Commitment to move to work in Kuopio Campus, Finland, if accepted to the programme.
+Adherence to the principles of Open Science, provision of immediate Open Access to all peer-reviewed scientific publications of research and ensuring all research data is managed responsibly, in line with FAIR principles Doc uments Submitted online application Curriculum Vitae including a list of publications.
+NOVEL template must be used.
+Research Proposal including a summary.
+NOVEL template must be used.
+Copy of the Doctoral Certificate in English.